 “My first introduction to football was listening to the Minnesota Vikings on armed forces radio as they were the only game in town,” he says now armed with a tall vodka.
 “I loved (quarterback) Fran Tarkenton and he was definitely my first man crush.”

-In 1972 Holzgraf’s mother had endured enough of the war and fearing for the lives of her family decided to take immediate action.
+In 1972 Holzgraf’s mother had reached a monumental threshold and fearing for the lives of her family decided to prepare for a permanent evacuation.
 “Mom was absolutely terrified of flying so the only way out was by land or by sea,” Holzgraf shakes his head.
 “We spent weeks in the bottom of a cargo ship with three other families.

 Floating across the Atlantic in the tiny confines of the watercraft, the family ended up safely in San Juan, Puerto Rico.
 Upon arrival and after a brief stop at port, the Holzgraf’s were whisked to Rotterdam, Netherlands via an oil rig, before eventually settling in Paris for one year.
 “The mental health professionals and captain obvious could tell you tell how I developed a love for boats,” quips Holzgraf.